-Our work is bound by the ethics and principals laid down by my membership and registration of the British Association of Counselling & Psychotherapy (BACP).
+Our work is bound by the ethics and principals laid down by my membership and registration of the British Association of Counselling & Psychotherapy (BACP) and the NCS.

 The work that we do together is private; however there are some limits to the degree of confidentiality that counselling can offer any client.
 These are explained as follows:

-Brief notes are kept about the material shared in session, separate from your identity and comply with the new general data protection law.
+Brief notes are kept about the material shared in session and comply with the new general data protection law.
 Counselling notes could be requested for submission by a court of law.

 Often by the time clients come to see me the brain has already worked out that by thinking dangerous thoughts there is a release of chemicals which make the client feel better.